emf-creaf/medfate/reference/growth.md

   - `"MortalityRate"`: Daily mortality rate (any cause) (ind/d-1).

+- `"DecompositionPools"`: A data frame with the mass of different decomposition carbon pools, all in g C · m-2.

 - `"subdaily"`: A list of objects of class [`growth_day`](https://emf-creaf.github.io/medfate/reference/growth_day.md), one per day simulated (only if required in `control` parameters, see